-What happens if there is no critical illness cover plan in force when a shareholder becomes critically ill?
+What happens if there is no life assurance plan in force when a shareholder dies?

-If a sale/purchase of the critically ill shareholder's shares is to take place, the company will have to seek other means of raising the funds to make the purchase.
+If a sale/purchase of the deceased's shares is to take place, the company will have to seek other means of accessing or raising the funds to effect the purchase.

-What happens if the proceeds of the plan are insufficient to buy the entire shareholding of the critically ill shareholder?
+What happens if the proceeds of the life assurance plan are insufficient to completely buy out the deceased's shareholding?

 The draft agreement makes provision for this in section 5 by requiring that the shortfall be made up by the payment of equal instalments over an agreed period of time.
-The parties to the agreement might decide that interest should be payable (and, if so, determine the rate of interest) or allow interest-free instalments.
+The parties to the agreement might decide that interest should be payable (and if so determine the rate of interest) or allow interest-free instalments.
 Specifying a value and insuring for this amount can prevent this happening.

-What happens if the proceeds of the critical illness plan exceed the value needed to purchase the shares?
+What happens if the proceeds of the life assurance plan exceed the value needed to purchase the whole of the deceased's shareholding?